SuleimanFarah/sunpy/GSoC-2013-Application-Michael-Malocha:-Database-of-Local-Data-(Draft).md

 * Test and refine

 **Week 7 and Midterm Review (Jul.
 29th - Aug.
 2nd)**
-* Midterm and Mentor review
+* Buffer for editing, testing, documenting and auditing progress

 **Week 8, 9, 10 (Aug.
 5th - Aug.
 25th)**
 * More coding, testing and revising